Asymptotically Optimal Idling in the GI/GI/N+GI Queue: ONLINE APPENDIX

 Noting that the fluid solution to~\eqref{eq:scheduling-fluid-generalize}, $b_{\opt,\hc}$, is independent of $p$, we can consider the same proposed policy as defined in Definition~\ref{definition:policy} with $b_{\opt}$ replaced by $b_{\opt,\hc}$; denote it by $\pi^N_{\opt,\hc}$.
-In the remainder of the section, we outline the proof of asymptotic optimality for $\pi^N_{\opt,\hc}$.
+In the remainder of the appendix, we outline the proof of asymptotic optimality for $\{\pi^N_{\opt,\hc}\}_{N\in\mathbb{N}}$.

 Lemma~\ref{lemma:stationary-exist} continues to hold, because its proof does not rely on the objective function.
-For the objective~(\ref{eq:scheduling-fluid-generalize}), Lemma~\ref{lemma:stationary-dist} can be easily modified such that for any admissible HL control policy $\pi^N_p \in \Pi^N_p$, when the system is initialized according to a stationary measure $\xi^N$,
+For the objective~(\ref{eq:scheduling-fluid-generalize}) with linear holding cost penalties, Lemma~\ref{lemma:stationary-dist} can be modified such that for any admissible HL control policy $\pi^N_p \in \Pi^N_p$, the following holds for a stationary distribution $\xi^N\in\mathcal{S}(\pi^N_p)$: